adligeerik/SDR_synthesizer/README.md

 *Fig 3, received message*

 ## Tricks and tips
-Double check that the timeing and length on transmitted bits are right.
+Double check that the timing and length on transmitted bits are right.